aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/excel-to-txt/_index.md

 {{% blocks/products/pf/agp/content h2="Save EXCEL to TXT in Java Online for Free" %}}

-The following example demonstrates how to convert EXCEL to TXT document format in Java.
+The following example demonstrates how to convert EXCEL to TXT in Java.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert EXCEL file into TXT format.
+Follow the easy steps to convert EXCEL to TXT.
 Upload your EXCEL file, then simply save it as TXT file.
 For both EXCEL reading and TXT writing you can use fully qualified filenames.
 The output TXT content and formatting will be identical to the original EXCEL document.

 {{% /blocks/products/pf/agp/text %}}